10 Home Remedies for Bee Stings & Wasp Stings

 After you remove the stinger, apply one of these home remedies for bee stings for almost immediate relief.
 These remedies can be used by people with a normal reaction to stings, not a medical emergency.

-Even though they can be dangerous to some people, it’s better to try to avoid than kill bees.
+Even though they can be dangerous to some people, it’s better to try to avoid bees than kill them.
 Our ecosystem and food supply depend on them.
 You’re less likely to get stung if you calmly avoid the honey bee.

 Now that you’re armed with a good list of home remedies for bee stings, don’t let the little winged bees and wasps keep you inside.